zacwest/ZSWHierarchicalResultsController/README.md

 ZSWHierarchicalResultsController is a replacement for `NSFetchedResultsController`.
 Instead of supporting a single array of objects, this class shows one section per object, and an ordered set of objects within each section.

+This class is both fast and well-tested, and is able to handle a large number of objects; the major constraint will be memory usage which the controller aims to keep as low as it can.

 ## Creating a controller

 Let's say you're trying to display a section per `Day` which can contain some number of `Event` within: